 Kigelia africiana (extract)

+Health concerns surrounding supplements are real.
 The Therapeutic Goods Administration has banned some supplement ingredients (prohibited in sport) due to risks to human health.

-Food First initiative
+Food first initiative

 - No one ever tested positive to a banana